 Most dogs are not at risk for building up a tolerance to the medication.
 However, some dogs may need additional medications or other routes to help with management.
 This may include training, environmental modification, or even a change in diet.
 In some cases, working with a veterinary behaviorist is will needed.

 Is it safe to stop giving trazodone after using it for a long time?
-Will there be signs of withdrawal?

 Since trazadone is commonly used as a short-term or as needed medication, tapering the dosage at the end of administration isn’t always necessary.
 However, if your dog has been on trazadone for the long-term, tapering the dose may help reduce any side effects or unwanted behaviors.
 Speak to your vet about the best way to stop giving trazadone after giving it for long-term.